 - Explaining science/chemistry in secondary science classrooms – what makes an effective explanation?

 - Interaction between teachers and students in second language classrooms in science where English is the medium of instruction

 - Developing teacher education in science of both pre and in-service science teachers

 - Educating the teacher educators – what is the knowledge base of a teacher educator in mathematics and science?

-He has published numerous research articles related to applied linguistics in journals such as Higher Education, Language Policy, Applied Linguistics, ELT Journal, and Modern Language Journal.
-Heath is the current coordinator of the English Medium Instruction Research Group, and runs the wider EMI Oxford Research Network.
+He has published numerous research articles related to language education in journals such as Higher Education, Language Policy, Applied Linguistics, ELT Journal, TESOL Quarterly, System, and Modern Language Journal.
+Heath is the coordinator of the English Medium Instruction Research Group, and runs the wider EMI Oxford Research Network

 - B.A.H.
 Linguistics/Psychology – Queen’s University, Kingston On, Canada

 - M.A.
 Educational Psychology – McGill University, Canada

 - Ph.D. – Second Language Education – McGill University Canada

 Victoria Murphy would welcome informal contacts from prospective doctoral students interested in the following topics: